The first question that emerges when discussing any possible solution to a problem is ‘why?’

 - Word of mouth is the primary factor behind 20% to 50% of all purchasing decisions.

-- Virality and Word of mouth are not the same thing.
+- Virality and Word of Mouth are not the same things.

 - In order to see how virality affects your overall growth, you have to take into consideration your amplification factor.